HMS Ulster (R83): Post-War

 After the Second World War Ulster was mostly used as a training vessel and for reserve purposes.
 Between 1953 and 1956 she underwent a full conversion to a Type 15 frigate at Chatham Dockyard.
 In 1957 she joined the 8th Frigate Squadron.
 Soon she was on duty in Iceland, Azores, and assigned to the North America and West Indies Station, based at the Royal Naval Dockyard in Bermuda, cruising to the West Indies and visiting the United States.
 In 1958 Ulster helped to restore power ashore in Nassau, Bahamas.

 In 1964 she was again put into reserve in Plymouth.
 A year later in 1965, Ulster was re-commissioned in the 2nd Frigate Squadron, but then in 1967 was withdrawn from operational service.

-In 1966, the heavily damaged stern was replaced with that of HMS Urchin.
+In 1966, whilst coming out of dry dock in Plymouth failure of her telegraphs meant Ulster having rung on full stern rammed the jetty.
+The heavily damaged stern was replaced with that of HMS Urchin.

 During the late 1960s, Ulster was used by naval ratings from HMS Vernon for seagoing training in the Sonar Control Room (SCR).

 In 1970 she was present at Portsmouth Navy Days; at the time she was the Navy's Navigational Training Ship.
 The destroyer was used as a training hulk at HMS Raleigh between 1974 and 1980.
 Finally in 1980 Ulster was bought by Thos.
 W. Ward and broken up.